-Over the reporting period there have been three licensed premises in Moray subject to a period of monitoring or intervention, a reduction from four the previous year.
-The issues that were addressed ranged from sale of alcohol outwith licensed hours, highly intoxicated patrons and sale of alcohol to persons under 18 years of age.
+Over the reporting period there have been five licensed premises in Moray subject to a period of monitoring or intervention, a slight increase from three previous year.
+The issues that were addressed ranged from failure to report incidences of violence, underage persons within and an intoxicated licence holder.

-Partnership working between the Police, the Licensing Standards Officers and the premises licence holders and premises' management teams continues to hopefully fully resolve the issues and prevent bringing the matters to the Licensing Board by premises licence review application.
+Partnership working between the Police, the Licensing Standards Officer and the premises licence holders and premises' management teams continues to hopefully fully resolve the issues and prevent bringing the matters to the Licensing Board by premises licence review application.

-In the reporting period there was one premises licence review application submitted to the Board.
+In the reporting period there was one premises licence review application submitted to the Board, which related to the sale of alcohol to underage persons.

 The North East Division Licensing Team also has a system in place which monitors certain conduct of Personal Licence holders.
 Should such a licence holder be charged with any offence, this is brought to the attention of the team.
 Should the circumstances appear to be inconsistent with any of the five licensing objectives, consideration will be given to bringing this to the attention of the Board by way of a personal licence review.
 In addition, should an individual be convicted of a relevant offence, this will undergo the same scrutiny.
+Three such reports for a personal licence review were submitted to the Board in the reporting period.